soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/apply-protection-to-personal-data-in-office-365.md

 ---
 # Apply protection to personal data in Office 365

 Protection of personal information in Office 365 includes using data loss prevention capabilities.
-With data loss prevention (DLP) policies in the Office 365 Security & Compliance Center, you can identify, monitor, and automatically protect sensitive information across Office 365.
+With data loss prevention (DLP) policies in the compliance center , you can identify, monitor, and automatically protect sensitive information across Office 365.

 This topic describes how to use DLP to protect personal data.
 This topic also lists other protection capabilities that can be used to achieve GDPR compliance, including setting permissions in SharePoint libraries and using device access policies.